-One of the best places in Europe to do philosophy
+One of the best universities in Europe to study philosophy

 Widely regarded as one of the top universities to study philosophy in Europe, the Faculty of Philosophy offers two bachelor programmes; six master programmes, which includes a one-year MSc in Philosophy, Politics and Economics (PPE), a two-year Research Master, and a one-year Master Philosophy and Society.

 Two NWO Spinoza Prize laureates

 The highest distinction in Dutch Academia, the Spinoza Prize, has been awarded to Professor of Ethics and its History Pauline Kleingeld in 2020, and to Professor of the History of Philosophy Lodi Nauta in 2016.

 Prof. dr. em.
 Jeanne Peijenburg wrote an article (in Dutch) about the history of the Faculty of Philosophy for the Philosophy Journal Tijdschrift voor Filosofie.
 It tells the story of how philosophy was taught in Groningen from the very beginning in 1614.
 The Faculty of Philosophy was only established in 1965, as the Centrale Interfaculteit ('Central Interfaculty''), indicating the connection of all scientific disciplines through philosophy and aiming for social responsibility training for all students.